- ENGLAND AND WALES

-Around 56% of all hate crime recorded in 2016-17 involved public order offences.
-33% of crimes recorded involved violence against the person, of which about a quarter of incidents resulted in injury.
-6% of crime recorded involved criminal damage or arson.
+According to the 2018 Home Office report, about 56% of all hate crime recorded in 2017-18 involved public order offences.
+A total of 33% of crimes recorded involved violence against the person, of which about a quarter of incidents resulted in injury, and 6% of crime recorded involved criminal damage or arson.

-Incidents of racially and religiously motivated hate crime are nearly twice as likely to result in court proceedings than similar non-aggravated offences.
-In 2016/17:
+Incidents of racially and religiously motivated hate crime are more likely to result in court proceedings than similar non-aggravated offences.
+In 2017-18:

-* 18% of racially or religiously aggravated public fear, alarm and distress offences were dealt with by charge/summons compared with 10% of non-aggravated equivalent offences.
+- 16% of racially or religiously aggravated public fear, alarm and distress offences were dealt with by charge/summons compared with 7% of non-aggravated equivalent offences

-* 22% of racially or religiously aggravated assault offences were dealt with by charge/summons compared with 13% of non-aggravated assaults.
+- 17% of racially or religiously aggravated assault offences were dealt with by charge/summons compared with 10% of non-aggravated assaults

-*11% of racially or religiously aggravated criminal damage offences resulted in charge/summons, compared with 6% of non-aggravated criminal damage offences.
+- 9% of racially or religiously aggravated criminal damage offences resulted in charge/summons, compared with 6% of non-aggravated criminal damage offences

-In June 2017, the Crown Office and Procurator Fiscal Service reported that in 2016-17, 3,349 cases of racially motivated crime had been reported, 10% fewer than the previous year, and the lowest number reported since 2003-4.
+In June 2018, the Crown Office and Procurator Fiscal Service reported that 3,249 cases of racially motivated crime had been reported in 2017-18, fewer by exactly 100 than the previous year, and the lowest number reported since 2003-4.

-The number of religiously aggravated offences reported was 673, 14% higher than the previous year, and the highest number reported since 2012-13.
+The number of religiously aggravated offences reported was 642, down from 673 the previous year, which had been the highest number reported since 2012-13.

 In addition to the five categories of hate crime recognised by the UK government, the Northern Ireland criminal justice system recognises a sixth category, sectarianism.

-Figures released in 2017 show that for the first time since records began, racially motivated crimes in Northern Ireland now exceed those connected to traditional sectarian disputes.
+Figures released in 2017 show that for the first time since records began, racially motivated crimes in Northern Ireland had begun to exceed those connected to traditional sectarian disputes.

-Incidents of anti-Semitic hate crime in the UK are recorded by a Jewish charity, the Community Security Trust (CST).
-In February 2018, it published its Anti-Semitic Incidents Report for 2017, which showed that 1,382 anti-Semitic incidents had been recorded that year, the highest total ever recorded for a calendar year, and a 3% increase on the total for the previous year.
+Incidents of antisemitic hate crime in the UK are recorded by a Jewish charity, the Community Security Trust (CST).
+In February 2018, it published its Antisemitic Incidents Report for 2017, which showed that 1,382 antisemitic incidents had been recorded that year, the highest total recorded for a calendar year, and a 3% increase on the total for the previous year.

 Three-quarters of all these incidents took place in London and Greater Manchester, the UK’s two biggest Jewish communities.

-Police in Manchester and London reported surges in anti-Muslim hate crime following the Manchester Arena bombing in May 2017 and the London Bridge attack the following month.
+Police in Manchester and London reported surges in anti-Muslim hate crime following the Manchester Arena bombing in May 2017 and the London Bridge attack the next month.